-WASHINGTON – FEMA announced that federal disaster assistance has been made available to the state of Oklahoma to supplement state, tribal and local recovery efforts in the areas affected by severe storms, tornadoes, straight-line winds, and flooding beginning on April 30-May 1, 2019.
+WASHINGTON — FEMA announced today that federal disaster assistance has been made available to the state of Oklahoma to supplement state, tribal and local recovery efforts in the areas affected by severe winter storms from Oct.
+26-29, 2020.

-The President’s action makes federal funding available to the state, tribal and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair and replacement of facilities damaged by severe storms, tornadoes, straight-line winds, and flooding in Alfalfa, Atoka, Bryan, Coal, Craig, Kay, Lincoln, Love, Major, Noble, Nowata, Okmulgee, Osage, Ottawa, Pittsburg, Pushmataha, Stephens, and Tillman counties.
+Federal funding also is available to state, tribal and eligible local governments and certain private nonprofit organizations on a cost-sharing basis for emergency work and the repair or replacement of facilities damaged by the severe winter storms in Caddo, Canadian, Cleveland, Dewey, Grady, Kingfisher, Kiowa, Logan, Noble, Oklahoma, Payne, Pottawatomie and Roger Mills counties.

 Federal funding is also available on a cost-sharing basis for hazard mitigation measures statewide.

-Gerald M. Stolar has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
-Stolar said additional designations may be made at a later date if warranted by the results of further damage assessments.
+Traci L. Brasher has been named as the Federal Coordinating Officer for federal recovery operations in the affected areas.
+Additional designations may be made at a later date if warranted by the results of damage assessments.